Haian-Jin/Neural_Gaffer/README.md

 map) and model training, and considering our limited university resources, we trained the model at a lower image resolution of 256 × 256.

-Low resolution has been our key limitation.
+The low resolution has been our key limitation.
 We used VAE in our base diffusion model to encode input images into latent maps, and then directly decode them.
 We found that VAE struggles to preserve identity for objects with fine details even from latent maps encoded from the input images at this resolution(256 × 256), which in turn results in many relighting failure cases at this resolution.
 Finetuning our model at a higher resolution will greatly help solve this issue.
 Changing the base diffusion model to a more powerful one, such as stable diffusion 3 or Flux, will also help.

-If you found the relighting results failed to preserve the identity of the object, you can test if this issue is caused by VAE by using the following command to encode then decode the input images.
-If the decoded images have obvious artifacts, it indicates that the pretrained VAE we used is the main cause of the failure.
+If you find the relighting results failed to preserve the identity of the object, you can test if this issue is caused by VAE by using the following command to encode and then decode the input images.
+If the decoded images have obvious artifacts, it indicates that the pre-trained VAE we used is the main cause of the failure.
 ```bash
 # --input_image_path specifies the path of the input image you want to test
 python scripts/diffusion_test.py --input_image_path "./demo/vae_test/lego.png"